verhovsky/books-futures-explained/src/1_futures_in_rust.md

 future through the `Future` trait.
 2. An ergonomic way of creating tasks which can be suspended and resumed through the `async` and `await` keywords.
-3. A defined interface wake up a suspended task through the `Waker` type.
+3. A defined interface to wake up a suspended task through the `Waker` type.

 That's really what Rusts standard library does.
 As you see there is no definition of non-blocking I/O, how these tasks are created or how they're run.